mubeen617/Replit/replit.md

 # Overview

 This is a full-stack web application built for vehicle brokerage CRM administration.
 It's a modern React-based admin dashboard that allows management of vehicle brokerage companies and their broker agents.
-The application uses a monolithic architecture with a Node.js/Express backend serving both API endpoints and static frontend assets.
+The application uses a modern architecture with React frontend connecting directly to Supabase for backend services and database operations.

 The system provides authentication via Replit Auth for the Server Panel, plus a separate CRM portal with email/password authentication for vehicle brokers.
 It's designed for vehicle brokers who receive vehicle shipping leads and distribute them to their broker agents to find carriers and arrange vehicle shipments.
 The system handles multi-tenant scenarios where each vehicle brokerage company has its own set of broker agents with different roles and permissions.

-**Recent Update (August 21, 2025)**: Successfully converted from freight brokerage to vehicle brokerage system with external API lead fetching.
-The system now includes:
+**Recent Update (August 26, 2025)**: Successfully migrated from Express.js + PostgreSQL to Supabase backend and database.
+Major architectural changes include:
-- CRM login page with separate authentication for broker managers and broker agents
+- **Backend Migration**: Replaced Express.js API layer with direct Supabase client connections
+- **Database Migration**: Migrated from Neon PostgreSQL to Supabase PostgreSQL with real-time capabilities
+- **Enhanced Performance**: Direct database connections eliminate API layer overhead
-- Broker manager dashboard for lead distribution and team management
+- **Real-time Features**: Built-in support for live updates on lead assignments and status changes
-- Broker agent dashboard for working vehicle shipping leads and finding carriers
-- Role-based interfaces reflecting vehicle brokerage workflow (leads, carriers, commissions)
-- External API integration for automatically importing vehicle shipping leads with customer isolation
-- Database schema updated to use vehicle_type and transport_type instead of commodity/equipment
+- **Scalability**: Leverages Supabase's edge network for better global performance
+- **Security**: Row Level Security (RLS) policies for multi-tenant data isolation
-- Complete terminology conversion from freight to vehicle brokerage throughout the system
+- Complete vehicle brokerage CRM functionality maintained: leads, quotes, customer management
-- Demo accounts available for testing the vehicle brokerage workflow
-- All passwords are hashed using bcrypt before storage for security
+- Auto-generated lead numbers with format L-YYYYMM-NNNN and monthly sequence reset
+- Zipcode auto-fill functionality for pickup/dropoff locations using zippopotam.us API
+- Lead-to-quote conversion workflow with proper status management and cache invalidation

 # User Preferences